2024 Book Publishing Trends

 6. TECH BECOMES A COMPETITIVE ADVANTAGE

 Many publishers are using artificial intelligence (AI) to write articles, and now they are looking into having it write books, though it is currently struggling with compelling fiction.
 However, as AI continues to take great steps in intelligence and ability, it is not far off that they will successfully write in a more human-like manner.
+Now, it’s able to help draft manuscripts and give authors a starting point.
+It’s already being used to streamline the editorial process by finding grammatical errors, suggesting revisions, refining writing styles, designing covers, and more.
 Additionally, AI is a huge assist for digital marketing and promotion and is used for tasks like plagiarism checks, acquisitions, and content classification.
 With the additional rise in Booktubers, Bookstagrammers, and Booktokers, AI is able to track and provide data on consumer behavior to publishers.

 7. CONTINUED RISE IN SELF-PUBLISHERS